Keith Chisholm: Successful escape

 Chisholm was the first Empire trainee to win the Distinguished Flying Medal.

 Later life

 After the war, Chisholm sponsored a member of the family who had hidden him, Polish lawyer and former underground member Halina Kozubowska, to come to Australia.
 He met her on arrival in Sydney with other refugees in November 1946.

 "I always fall on my feet" he told the Western Mail in 1952, following his engagement to 24-year-old Eliane Defferriere, in Paris in 1952.
 After the war he became a woolbuyer, moving to Andover, Massachusetts in 1957.

 Chisholm died in 1991, survived by his second wife, Marie-France, and four children.
 A memorial service was held in the Newington College Chapel.
-In 1993, his ashes were returned to Australia by his widow and step-son and interred, with full military honours, at Rookwood Cemetery with a Newington College Guard of Honour.
+In 1993, his ashes were returned to Australia by his widow and stepson and interred, with full military honours, at Rookwood Cemetery with a Newington College Guard of Honour.